theodorewahle/panoptes/GROUP_INFO.md

 - Jack -->.
 Frontend (React)
 - Dylan --> TBD! (he has COVID)

-2. When are you going to get together.
-You have to agree on a time to get together outside of the regularly scheduled classes.
-If you cannot agree on a time with the entire group, I will tell you to use the A hour (as no one is taking classes during the A hour).
+2. **When are you going to get together.
+You have to agree on a time to get together outside of the regularly scheduled classes.**

 We will meet during class times.

-3. What is going to be your top priority?
+3. **What is going to be your top priority?
 What is the single demonstration that you could do that would mean your project is a success.
-That will be your goal for March 1st.
+That will be your goal for March 1st.**

 our "MVP"/prototype will have:
 - streaming of static video files from server to client